What is OWI?

 Indiana OWI Laws Explained

-In Indiana, OWI offenses are defined under three main categories:
+In Indiana, impaired driving offenses are defined under three main categories of OWI offenses:

 1. Operating a motor vehicle with a BAC of 0.08 or higher.